ndaman/damagetolerance/docs/exam 1/lecture6.md

 ----
 ## plastic zone shape

--   Although we drew a circle to give a rough idea of the plastic zone in Irwin’s method, this solution was only 1D
+-   Although we drew a circle to give a rough idea of the plastic zone in Irwin's method, this solution was only 1D
--   We considered *θ* = 0.
+-   We considered `$\theta=0$`.
 -   It is advantageous to model the plastic zone shape, we will do so using two different yield theories
 -   Von Mises and Tresca